pietheinstrengholt/redpepper/readme.md

 * select an user to give a notification when submitting content
 * improve layout mail notification
 * create events & listeners for CSV
-* validate in CSV for existing templates, sections, unique row_code, column_code, numeric col_num, row_num, etc.
+* validate in CSV for existing row_code, column_code